 Multi-Unit Residential Recycling (Blue Bin)

-- Remove caps and lids (they're too small for the recycling equipment to sort).
+- Remove caps and lids as they are too small for the recycling equipment to sort.

 Paper and cardboard

 - Empty cereal, cookie and cracker boxes (remove liners)

 - Kleenex boxes, toilet paper rolls, paper towel rolls

 - Shredded paper (in a clear, tied plastic bag)

 - Clean pizza boxes